 Gili Biaha is a small islet of lava formation with a shark cave and very deep walls (more than 80 meters deep).

 The walls are completely covered with coral.
-Remarkable white tip reef sharks sleeping in the cave, huge lobsters, lantern fish, frogfish , and a variety of nudibranches.
-Occasionally during the season we can spot oceanic sunfish and manta rays .
+The highlight is white tip reef sharks sleeping in the cave.
+Also remarkable huge lobsters, lantern fish, frogfish, and a variety of nudibranchs.
+To top, occasionally during the season, we can spot oceanic sunfish and also sometimes manta rays.

-Currents and swell can be strong especially around new moon and full moon.
-Inside the cave divers must constantly equalise as a result of the effect of the swell.
+But, we have to carefully plan this dive because currents and swells can be strong, especially around the new moon and full moon.
+For this reason, inside the cave divers must constantly equalise your ears.

 To sum up, the image when you leave the cave and look at the blue you won’t ever forget it.